xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 The `colorWipe` function sets each Led in turn to a specified colour, displays it, waits 50ms, and moves onto the next pixel. `List.collect` is used to flatten the list of lists of commands into just a list of commands.

 The `colorWipeProgram` repeats this 5 times, but each time uses a different colour in the wipe.
-Whilst it may look imperative, (it is using list comprehensions) it is still just building commands to execute later.
+Whilst it may look imperative, it is using list comprehensions and is still just building commands to execute later.

----

-Sum up how nice it is to have pure Programs created from commands, but executed by very imperative AND impure executor functions.
+### Full project

+The entire project is on GitHub [here][12] if you want to have a look at the full source code and maybe even get a [SnowPi][3] and try it out.

+### Summing up

+The project started out fully imperative, and proved quite hard to implement correctly, especially as I wrote the mock first, and implemented the real SnowPi.

+Once I moved to using Commands and got the right set of commands, I didn't have to worry about refactoring the programs as I tweaked implementation details.

+The building of programs from commands is purely functional and referentially transparent.
+You can see what a program will do before you even run it.
+This allowed me to use functional principals building up the programs, despite both implementations being rather imperative and side effect driven.

+Going further, if I were to write tests for this, the important part would be the programs, which I could assert were formed correctly, without ever having to render them.

  [1]: https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/
  [2]: {{site.contenturl}}snowpi-rgb.png